AdrienChampion/induction_for_dummies/src/induction/readme.md

 - *step*: `candidate(s) ∧ trans(s, s') ∧ ¬candidate(s')` is unsatisfiable.

 We all know what this means: it is finally time to achieve our dream of proving that the stopwatch's counter is always positive.
-We will use the version that starts from `cnt = 0`, not the one where it can take an arbitrary positive value.
+I will use the version that starts from `cnt = 0`, not the one where it can take an arbitrary positive value.
 Both versions work for this proof, but the former is better for obtaining non-trivial (length `0`) counterexamples if we need to.